Councilman Bob Beers

 Beers moved to Nevada with his parents at age 11, attended Cashman Junior High School and graduated from Clark High School with high honors.
 He earned a Bachelor of Science degree in Business Administration with distinction from UNLV.
 By graduation, he already was working as a CPA trainee in the Las Vegas office of Laventhol & Horwath.
 In 1989, he was licensed as a CPA.
 Beers married his junior high school sweetheart, Sarah, and they have two children.
 Bob’s wife coordinates the award-winning Parenting Project for Clark County.

-Married with two adult children, Beers plays the banjo, is a proficient in a couple of computer programming languages, has a passion for local and regional history, cooks, has held an amateur radio license (WB7EHN) since the age of 14 and, as a volunteer, has created or maintained websites for over a dozen community organizations.
+Married with two adult children and a beautiful new granddaughter, Beers plays the banjo, is a proficient in a couple of computer programming languages, has a passion for local and regional history, cooks, has held an amateur radio license (WB7EHN) since the age of 14 and, as a volunteer, has created or maintained websites for over a dozen community organizations.